kahboom/dev-notes/01 - Frontend/web-components.md

 ### Shadow DOM

+Shadow DOM solves the many problems that come with CSS-in-JS, BEM, and preprocessors.
 Rather than injecting styles, they should be loaded in the `<head>` inside Shadow DOM, so that they are truly encapsulated.

 - [MDN: Using Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM)